confluentmedical/nitinol-design-concepts/120-open-frame-fatigue/README.md

 ## Geometry

 In [Open Frame Shape Set](../115-open-frame-shape-set), we transformed a laser cut component from a starting diameter of 8mm to a complex expanded shape 28-40mm in diameter.
-The formed geometry at the end of this simulation will be be starting geometry at the beginning of this simulation.
-To begin, we will import the deformed geometry from the last frame of the final step of the forming analysis. `shape-set.odb` (91MB) can be downloaded from the 115-open-frame-shape-set folder of [https://nitinol.box.com/v/nitinol-design-concepts](https://nitinol.box.com/v/nitinol-design-concepts).
+The formed geometry at the end of this simulation will be the starting geometry at the beginning of this simulation.
+To begin, we will import the _deformed_ geometry from the last frame of the final step of the forming analysis. `shape-set.odb` (91MB) can be downloaded from the 115-open-frame-shape-set folder of [https://nitinol.box.com/v/nitinol-design-concepts](https://nitinol.box.com/v/nitinol-design-concepts).

 ![import-part](120-import-part.png)